Worth (The Walking Dead)

 "Worth" is the fifteenth and penultimate episode of the eighth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on April 8, 2018.
 It was written by David Leslie Johnson-McGoldrick and Corey Reed, and directed by Michael Slovis.

-This episode marks the final appearance of Simon (Steven Ogg).
+This episode marks the final appearance of Simon (Steven Ogg) apart from a brief cameo in The Walking Dead: Dead City.

 Plot

 At the Hilltop Colony, Rick re-reads his letter from his deceased son, Carl, urging Rick to end the war with Negan, start over and help to rebuild a peaceful society.

 Inside the Sanctuary, Gregory tries to make amends with Simon, who has taken over the Saviors after claiming that Negan is dead.
 Gregory insists he can help resecure the other communities, but Simon puts him to work instead.

 In the woods, outside the Oceanside community, Cyndie and the other residents shun Aaron's attempts to protect their community, despite him starving and dehydrating himself.
 After barely surviving a walker attack, Cyndie and the others find an exhausted Aaron begging them to join the fight against the Saviors as they would otherwise continue to be fearful of the outside world.

 Meanwhile, Eugene oversees the workers making ammunition for the Saviors and is forced to dismiss an ill Gabriel, who has purposely tampered with the bullets to make them ineffectual.
 As Eugene heads out with guards, the guards are quickly dispatched by Daryl and Rosita.
 They take Eugene captive, planning to keep him locked up to be able to use his intellect.
 While Daryl dispatches approaching walkers, Eugene is able to induce himself to vomit over Rosita; Eugene escapes.

 Outside the Sanctuary, Dwight, still hiding his alliance with the Militia, is surprised to see Negan, who had returned the night before.
 Dwight begins to explain what happened, but Negan is unconcerned and only reminds him about his loyalty to the Saviors.
 Later, Negan gathers his lieutenants for a meeting where Simon apologizes for the Hilltop disaster; Negan then reminds Simon that he also orchestrated the killing of all the men and boys from Oceanside, something that made Negan keep an eye on Simon from then on.
 Simon is forced to get on his knees, but then Negan declares Simon forgiven and instructs his lieutenants to set up sniper nests all around the Hilltop to contain the residents in order to win a war of attrition.
 Shortly after the meeting, Negan again commends Dwight for staying true to the goal of the Saviors.
 In his apartment, Dwight marks up a map for Rick and writes a message describing Negan's attack plan.
 Simon, anxious from the meeting, stops by and urges Dwight to help him overthrow Negan; Dwight agrees to meet with Simon to plan the coup sometime later.